 Oceania Cruises is part of Norwegian Cruise Line Holdings Ltd., one of the world's leading cruise groups.
 The holding also owns the cruise brands Norwegian Cruise Line and Regent Seven Seas Cruises.
 Oceania Cruises' headquarters are in Miami, the European headquarters in Southampton and the German office in Wiesbaden.

 The company history

-The premium cruise brand Oceania Cruises last worked under the umbrella of the 2007 founded Prestige Cruise Holdings.
-To round off the portfolio, they acquired the luxury shipping company in 2008 Regent Seven Seas Cruises.
-Six years later, in autumn 2014, the Norwegian Cruise Line (NCL) Prestige Cruise Holdings priced at $3,025 billion.
-The largest shareholder in NCL is Apollo Capital Management LP.
+The premium cruise brand Oceania Cruises most recently worked under the umbrella of Prestige Cruise Holdings Inc., founded in 2007.
+To round off the premium portfolio, the company acquired the luxury shipping company Regent Seven Seas Cruises in 2008.
+Six years later, in the fall of 2014, Norwegian Cruise Line (NCL) bought Prestige Cruise Holdings for $3,025 billion.

 What does Oceania Cruises stand for?

-Oceania Cruises cruise ships, motto: “Your world.
-Your way ”stand for elegance, luxury, excellent cuisine and more than 330 spectacular and exotic travel destinations around the world.
-The six ships with a maximum capacity of 684 or 1.250 guests are designed to offer discerning and experienced travelers extraordinary travel experiences.
+The Oceania motto is short: "Exquisite cuisine.
+Selected travel experiences.
+Small, luxurious ships.”
+Oceania Cruises cruise ships stand for a luxurious yet casual atmosphere, excellent cuisine and 450 destinations around the world.
+The six ships, which can accommodate a maximum of 684 or 1.250 guests, offer discerning and experienced travelers extraordinary travel experiences.

 - Oceania Marina